 How aggressively we negotiate the deal depends on market conditions.

-Step 7 – Get a loan
+Step 7 – Obtain your loan

 Step 8 – Close the deal

 You'll get a Loan Estimate (LE) of your closing costs from your lender within three days of accepting your loan application.